pradyumna100903/PRODIGY_WD_01/README.md

-# PRODIGY_WD_05
+# What's The Weather?
-This Repository contains all the resources that are required for Task 5 of Web Dev of Prodigy InfoTech
+This Repository contains all the resources that are required for Simple Weather Application

+## Languages Used
+  1.HTML <br>
+  2.CSS <br>
+  3.JavaScript

 <h1> Weather Application Using API </h1>